 ▪ When the toggle switch is flipped OFF, the green LED is on and the motor turns clockwise.

 ▪ Depressing the micro switch shuts power off to the whole circuit only when the toggle switch is in the OFF position.

 You are now finished soldering the electronics!

-Next step is to install the electronics assembly in the acrylic case.
+Next step is to build the case & install the electronics assembly using these instructions.